DioxusLabs/docsite/docs-src/0.4/en/cookbook/publishing.md

 After you have build your application, you will need to publish it somewhere.
 This reference will outline different methods of publishing your desktop or web application.

-## WEB: Publishing with Github Pages
+## Web: Publishing with GitHub Pages
-To build our app and publish it to Github:

 Edit your `Dioxus.toml` to point your `out_dir` to the `docs` folder and the `base_path` to the name of your repo: